bobdaget/bobdaget.github.io/index.md

 # PUBG Guide

-i play this game too much so i wrote two guides: one for if you're starting out and one for everything else i know
+i play this game too much so i some guides: one for if you're starting out and others for everything else i know

 ## [starter guide](starter.md)
 - Game Modes